puristajs/purista/website/src/handbook/2._start-building/2.7_helper/1_http_client.md

 - headers (array)
 - response (string or JSON parse result)

-Error responses are automatically logged.
+Error responses are automatically logged and the error is added to the OpenTelemetry trace.

 ## Alternative